 Pacific County Assessor Office South Bend WA 300 Memorial Drive 98586 360-875-9301

-Auditors are responsible for maintaining accurate financial records on properties, including the appraisal and assessment of a property's value, which is used to determine property taxes.
-Auditors collect data from on-site inspections, information submitted by owners, prior sales, and statistical analyses.
-The Auditor's Office maintains current data on property value, owner information, inventories of parcels and structures, and parcel maps.
-Many offices also provide online property search databases.
+Pacific County Auditors are responsible for maintaining accurate financial records on properties, including the appraisal and assessment of a property's value, which is used to determine Pacific County property taxes.
+The Pacific County Auditor’s Office collects data from on-site inspections, information submitted by owners, prior sales, and statistical analyses.
+The Auditor maintains current data on Pacific County property value, owner information, inventories of parcels and structures, and parcel maps.
+The Office also provides property search databases for Pacific County, WA.

 Pacific County Auditor South Bend WA 300 Memorial Drive 98586 360-267-8309

 The Pacific County Clerk files important documents and preserves municipal records in order to maintain an archive of Pacific County property records that can be accessed by the public.
 The Clerk's Office is a valuable source of information on property in Pacific County, Washington.
 The Pacific County Clerk's Office contains documentation on real estate excise taxes, registered land, and property transactions, as well as land documents including Pacific County deeds, mortgages, and liens on properties.